Clothing Eco Labels

 Our Question & EU response

-In September 2011 we sent off a question to Brussels via UK MEP Catherine Bearder to find out what the EU is doing about clothing eco labelling.
+In September 2011 we got our work together and sent off an official question to Brussels via UK MEP Catherine Bearder to find out what the EU is doing about clothing eco labelling.
 In Janurary of 2012 we received the following response:

 - The Commission is aware of the confusion caused by the multiplicity of voluntary labels and increasing consumer perceptions of "greenwashing".
 It therefore announced that it will look into the feasibility of an initiative on the Ecological Footprint of Products to establish a common European methodology to assess the environmental impact of products and label such products.

 1."Towards a Single Market Act", COM(2010) 608 final/2 of 11.11.2010 and "Single Market Act Twelve levers to boost growth and strengthen confidence" COM(2011) 206 of 13.04.2011

 Game-Changing clothing ecolabelOur clothing ecolabel helps consumers shop quickly, with a conscience.
 We use supply-chain assessment tools to benchmark our overall impact, then round it up into a score and display it on our swingtags and site - and are working with EU MEPs to make it law.

 *Important Disclaimer - Rapanui is proposing and is currently field-trialling an eco-label scheme modelled on the EU energy-rating label, following discussions with representatives for the European parliament.